 A couple of months ago, PUB president Mandy Shaw discovered two hives overrun with small hive beetles.
 We have not had this pest in the Northwest, and are hoping the climate destroys them.
 Come and learn about these beetles, who fly with bees when they swarm, and can infiltrate and overrun weak hives quickly.

 Jahn Rise has been in contact with Paul Stamets, who is currently in the testing stage of mushroom extract development that will help improve the immune system of bees.
 Jahn will be presenting a proposal to us in which for a reduced fee, our club can procure mushroom spores from Stamets to grow in our own yards.
 The hope is that getting hobby beekeepers involved in observing bees on healthful mushrooms, we can help serve as citizen scientists in this new means of keeping healthy bees.
 Come and learn from Jahn!
 We’ve posted Jahn’s proposal on our blog so those interested in this project can read up.

 In Holland, we learned how to place insulation inside (instead of fussing with the outside) of square hives, barrels, boxes, what-have-you.
-We’ll be demonstrating how to set a cylinder in the hive and pack the cobb around it.
-Cobb is something we can easily make in our own backyards.
+We’ll be demonstrating how to set a cylinder in the hive and pack the insulation around it.
+Club Member Barry has designed a simple inner round core to place in standard hives, and insulation (straw, fur, paper) is packed in around it.
 It is a simple and very effective way to provide year-round insulation for box or wood hives, and also provides the bees with round center space for wax construction, which they prefer.

 April 6th–Making Bait Hives (and ‘Shroom Project Update..)